 Edwardian Farms

 Overall, Edwardian Farms was an incredibly rich and immersive series that provided a fascinating glimpse into a bygone era.
 It was a testament to the ingenuity and resilience of farm communities, and the presenters' infectious enthusiasm and passion for the project made it a joy to watch.
 The series also underscored the importance of preserving and learning from our collective history, and the immense value of traditional farming practices in a rapidly changing world.

-Edwardian Farms is a series that is currently running and has 1 seasons (12 episodes).
-The series first aired on November 10, 2010.
+Edwardian Farms is a series that ran for 1 seasons (12 episodes) between November 10, 2010 and on BBC TWO

+Edwardian Farms